iamfarhad/laravel-audit-log/README.md

 - **Entity-Specific Audit Tables**: Automatically creates dedicated tables for each audited model to optimize performance and querying.
 - **Comprehensive Change Tracking**: Logs all CRUD operations (create, update, delete, restore) with old and new values.
+- **Source Tracking**: Automatically tracks the source of changes (console commands, HTTP routes, etc.) for enhanced debugging and compliance.
 - **Customizable Field Logging**: Control which fields to include or exclude from auditing.
 - **User Tracking**: Automatically identifies and logs the user (causer) responsible for changes.
-- **Event-Driven Architecture**: Utilizes Laravel Events for decoupled and extensible audit logging.
+- **Direct Logging Architecture**: Uses direct service calls for high-performance, synchronous audit logging with optional event integration.
 - **Batch Processing**: Supports batch operations for high-performance logging in large-scale applications.
 - **Type Safety**: Built with PHP 8.1+ strict typing and modern features like `readonly` properties and enums.
 - **Extensible Drivers**: Supports multiple storage drivers (currently MySQL) with the ability to implement custom drivers.